DanielYohai/PluralsightProject0/tasks.md

 Within the `setUp` method, create an attribute of the class called `self.ListOfFileNames` which will contain a list of file names whose existence will be unit tested.
 Then alter the code of your two tests to contain a `for` loop that will iterate through the file names.
 Replace the static parameters contained with the current tests (i.e. `NameOfFile`, `"__init__.py"`, `"NoFile.py"`)

+Since we have now refactored code to include multiple variables, we can now delete the variable declaration `NameOfFile = "main.py"` that we declared earlier.

 ```
 ## BEGIN DEFINE CLASSES (UNITTESTS)
 ## BEGIN DEFINE CLASSES (UNITTESTS)